ebad-arshad/MERN-School-Management-System/README.md

 ✅ Automatically triggers when you push to GitHub
 ✅ Builds, and pushes Docker images to Docker Hub
-✅ Deploys the latest version to Kubernetes
+✅ Deploys the latest version of Docker Image

 ---